-Tests for blood count, thyroid hormone testing and urinalysis may be done, in addition to diagnostic testing such as X-rays and imaging.
+Tests for blood count, thyroid hormone testing, and a urinalysis may be done, in addition to diagnostic testing such as X-rays and imaging.

 Ending the Vet Checkup

-Once your pet has been examined, tested and given their annual vaccines, your vet will dedicate time to explaining their findings to you.
+Once your pet has been examined, tested, and given its annual vaccines, your vet will dedicate time to explaining its findings to you.

 If the veterinarian has found any signs of injury or illness, they will recommend more detailed diagnostics or potential treatment options to help.